 Liles and West Halls offer traditional housing of double-occupancy rooms and community baths.
 They are convenient to the Student Center, and have good community identities.
 Each hall has a capacity of 126 students.
-Liles Resident Director phone number is 869-6311.
-West Resident Director phone number is 869-6699.
 Requests to move from Liles and West Halls require students to meet specific criteria.

 Grant-Lee Hall is generally reserved for sophomores, juniors, seniors, and graduate students.
-Tenure of campus residency, mature behavior, and acceptable grade point average are among the priorities for living there.
+Tenure of campus residency, mature behavior, and acceptable grade point average are among the standards for living there.
 Grant-Lee is a coed facility with private baths for each room.
-The capacity of Grant-Lee is 75 students.
-Grant-Lee Resident Director phone number is 869-6327.
+The capacity of Grant-Lee is 81 students.

 Lafrentz-Poole (LP) Hall is a residence hall of varied communities--single residents, single parents with children, and married couples with or without children.
 LP can meet the needs of such a diverse population because of the wide choice of accommodations: efficiencies and one and two bedroom apartments, with a limited number of cooking facilities available.
-LP generally holds 75-80 students.
-LP Resident Director phone number is 869-7477.
+LP generally holds 84 students.